originalcindy/wax_wisdom/README.md

 ERD Illustration
 ![alt text](<static/ERD wax wisdom (1).png>)
-The above ERD was generated using Python Extension - pygraphviz and pydotplus.
-Documentation at https://django-extensions.readthedocs.io/en/latest/graph_models.html.
+The above ERD was generated using lucid.app

 Security
 All data is securely handled with Django’s security features, including: